Dalperdomoe/data_engineer_udacity/capstone-project/README.md

 ## About

 ### Purpose

-The purpose of the project is to structure both Earth Surface Temperature and Storm Events data ([Sources Below](#data-sources)) in order to study these phenomena either on their own or in relationship with the temperature data.
-The idea is to use [Apache Spark](https://spark.apache.org/) to create a pipeline to read the data from the source csvs (which should be stored on S3), clean and organize it, and  then store the resulting data as parquet files on S3.
+The goal of this project is to analyze the Earth Surface Temperature and Storm Events data ([Sources Below](#data-sources)), either independently or in conjunction with each other, in order to gain insights into these phenomena.
+To achieve this goal, we will utilize Apache Spark to develop a pipeline that reads the data from the source CSV files (which will be stored on S3), cleans and organizes it, and then stores the processed data as Parquet files on S3.

+By structuring and processing the data using [Apache Spark](https://spark.apache.org/), we aim to efficiently handle large volumes of data and enhance the analysis process.
+The resulting Parquet files will be optimized for query performance and storage efficiency, enabling us to quickly and easily access the data for further analysis.

+Overall, this project aims to provide valuable insights into Earth Surface Temperature and Storm Events data by leveraging Apache Spark to structure, process, and store the data efficiently.

 ### Technologies
-Spark was chosen for this job because of its speed, versatility, and horizontal scalability.
-The most important aspect of this is that Spark runs on a cluster and can thus leverage the memory and compute capabilities of several machines to handle the large amounts of data involved in this project.
+We chose Spark for its speed, versatility, and horizontal scalability.
+It runs on a cluster, utilizing multiple machines' memory and compute capabilities to handle large amounts of data.
+Its SQL-like syntax makes analytics easier, and the same pipeline code could be used if data storage changed.
-It also has the benefit of allowing SQL-like syntax for querying data, which can make performing analytics much easier.
-Yet another benefit of this approach is that if the data storage were to be changed and instead the data would be loaded to HDFS on the cluster, for example, the same pipeline code could still be used with only minimal changes.

-S3 was chosen for storing the data because it is less expensive for storing data at rest and requires less administration overhead than storing the data on HDFS or in a database (SQL or NoSQL).
-S3 also has good scalability and availability properties that make it a good choice for data storage.
+For data storage, we chose S3 due to its cost-effectiveness and low administration overhead compared to HDFS or databases.
+S3 also has good scalability and availability properties, making it an optimal choice.

 ### Data Sources